Who We Are

 What we got done last season.

-- Grew to 28 Chapters, 4 Add-On Chapters, and 5 all-season resort partners
+- Grew to 28 Chapters, seven trail-based organization Add-Ons, 5 Community Builder Add-ons, and 5 all-season resort partners

-- Oversaw more than 15,000 hours of volunteer labor
+- Oversaw more than 26,000 hours of volunteer labor in support of trail stewardship

-- Enrolled seven outdoor-minded businesses in the 2021 VMBA Naming Grants program, which awarded a total of $33,500 to 8 different Chapters
+- Enrolled six outdoor-minded businesses in the VMBA Naming Grants program, which awarded a total of $23,500 to 6 different Chapters for projects in 2024

-- In total, directed $425,000 to Chapters through base memberships, add-ons, Naming Grants, and VMBA Trail Grants
+- In total, directed over $485,000 to Chapters through base memberships, add-ons, Naming Grants, and VMBA Trail Grant

 - Had our work – both that of the office and individual Chapters – featured in multiple publications and podcasts